Armotik/pyhartig/tests/test_suite/TEST_SUITE_README.md

 ## Overview

 This test suite provides comprehensive validation of the PyHartig.
-The tests are organized into eight categories, each focusing on specific aspects of the system's functionality.
+The tests are organized into nine categories, each focusing on specific aspects of the system's functionality.

 ## Test Organization